MClin Res Clinical Research / Overview

 - Entry requirements

-- For part-time students, written support of their employer to attend the programme and to complete any necessary requirements.
+For part-time students, we also require written support from your employer to attend the course and complete any necessary requirements.

 - How to apply

 Fill in our online form to apply for this course.

 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|